MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Generative_Form_Finding_with_Kangaroo_Physics/!index.md

 5. Set up Kangaroo solver

-    1. Merge all the Goal components
+    a.
+Merge all the Goal components

-    2. Make sure to add reset and toggle on/off button add controls for simulation
+    b.
+Make sure to add reset and toggle on/off button add controls for simulation

 6. Run the simulation